Wondering how to spend 4 days in Lisbon? You’ve come to the right place!

 Quinta da Regleira

 Another must-visit site is the Quinta da Regaleira.
 This estate is known for its lush gardens, ornate architecture, and secret tunnels.
-You can spend hours exploring the various buildings and nooks and crannies, with each space revealing a new surprise.
+One of the most interesting sites is the Initiation Well.
+You can spend hours exploring this UNESCO-listed site with the various buildings and nooks and crannies, with each space revealing a new surprise.

 Lisbon in 4 Days Travel Tips

 Lisbon is a walkable city with stunning architecture and scenic views around every corner.
 But be prepared for the city’s hills!
 Be sure to wear your most comfortable shoes to get to all the stops on your 4 days in Lisbon itinerary with ease.

 Another useful tip for sightseeing in Lisbon is to get a Lisboa Card.
 The Lisbon Card grants free access or discounts to many of the city’s top attractions and museums in this Lisbon 4 day itinerary.
 Plus, it includes unlimited use of public transport.
 With the Lisboa Card, there’s no doubt that you can save money.

 Check prices and get all the details of whether a Lisbon Card is right for you

 The peak tourist season is during the summer months of June to September causing the city to be crowded and prices to be higher.

 Spring (March to May) and fall (late September to mid-November) offer more moderate temperatures and fewer crowds, making it a great time to explore the city without feeling overwhelmed.